nemcev/myinstabot/README.md

 # myinstabot
-Instagram bot for ;ikes and follow/unfollow
+Instagram bot for likes and follow/unfollow